matiasgualino/mp-connect/README.md

 ## Mercado Pago Connect

-This component let you login in a Mercado Pago account from an Android app and get its access token.
+This component let you log in to a Mercado Pago account from an Android app and get its access token.
 You can start this component just like this code:

 ***